 Edinburgh is a very small town located in the state of Indiana.
 With a population of 4,546 people and two constituent neighborhoods, Edinburgh is the 134th largest community in Indiana.

-Edinburgh is a blue-collar town, with 44.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Edinburgh, you'll notice that it is more blue-collar than most other communities in America.
+45.65% of Edinburgh’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Edinburgh is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Edinburgh who work in office and administrative support (14.96%), sales jobs (10.98%), and teaching (5.97%).
+There are especially a lot of people living in Edinburgh who work in office and administrative support (17.19%), sales jobs (10.69%), and maintenance occupations (6.50%).

-Edinburgh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Edinburgh doesn't have a public transportation system that people use for their commute.

-The per capita income in Edinburgh in 2010 was $17,381, which is low income relative to Indiana and the nation.
-This equates to an annual income of $69,524 for a family of four.
+The per capita income in Edinburgh in 2010 was $18,026, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $72,104 for a family of four.

+Edinburgh is a somewhat ethnically-diverse town.
 The people who call Edinburgh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edinburgh residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edinburgh include Irish, English, Welsh, and Italian.
+Important ancestries of people in Edinburgh include Irish, English, Italian, and European.

 The most common language spoken in Edinburgh is English.
 Other important languages spoken here include Spanish and French.